zbigniewTomczak/jpa-testing/README.md

-Test a Standalone JPA entities with EclipseLink and Derby
+Test a Standalone JPA entities with Hibernate/EclipseLink and Derby
 ===========